github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

     application/vnd.github.mirage-preview+json

+We expect the preview period to last 4-6 weeks.
+(Stay tuned to the developer blog for updates.)
+At the end of the preview period, these changes will become an official and stable part of GitHub API.

+## Migration period

-The preview period will last 4-6 weeks.
-At the end of the preview period, the changes to the  Authorizations API will become an official component of GitHub API v3.
-At that point, developers will be given 8 weeks to update existing code to use the new APIs before it is the default for all users.
-At each of these milestones we will provide updates on the developer blog.
+At the end of the preview period, we will announce the start of a migration period.
+Developers will have 8 weeks to update existing code to use the new APIs.

 ## Why SHA-256 over bcrypt?